Caps & Hats

 Build option Typical use Common wholesale range Notes

-Washed cotton, woven patch Streetwear, brand drops $2.60-$5.20 per unit More premium appearance; patch size and placement affect pricing.
+Washed cotton, woven patch Streetwear, brand drops $2.90-$5.40 per unit More premium appearance; patch size, merrow edge, and placement affect pricing.

-Nylon or polyester, printed detail Events, outdoor programs $1.90-$4.00 per unit Lighter hand feel; print area and color count change the quote.
+Nylon or polyester, printed detail Events, outdoor programs $2.10-$4.20 per unit Lighter hand feel; heat transfer, screen print, and reflective inks change the quote.

 Those ranges are directional.
-Factory location, decoration complexity, labor intensity, and quantity break all move the number.
+Factory location, decoration complexity, labor intensity, certification requirements, and quantity break all move the number.
 Buyers comparing offers should read the spec line by line instead of treating every bucket hat as the same product with different branding.
+If a supplier claims compliance, ask for current documents for the relevant scope, such as WRAP or BSCI for social compliance and OEKO-TEX Standard 100 for product safety claims on the finished fabric package.

 Construction details buyers should confirm before quoting

 Decoration needs the same clarity.
 Front embroidery, side placement, brim print, and all-over artwork behave differently on a curved surface.
 A logo that looks fine on a flat proof may need resizing once it wraps the crown.
-If that adjustment is not discussed early, the price can change after approval instead of before it.
+Why guess at pricing when a one-line artwork note can prevent a costly revision later?
+If that adjustment is not discussed early, the price can change after approval and the sample can no longer match the quote.

 Bucket hats wholesale pricing, MOQ, and quote drivers